StackTips

 • Define Load balancer reverse proxy and distribution network for splitting application traffic across several servers.

-• Setup and manage server failover.
+• Set up and manage server failover.

 In response to the growing open API movement, some software giants such as Facebook, Twitter, and Google have taken the initiative to build API management software in-house to serve customer data for third-party App developers.

-However, implementing such a complex API Gateway platform with the wide variety of transports, security features, authentication, monitoring and usage reporting, in-house is very expensive for small and medium enterprises.
-Hence, some of the big players including Amazon, IBM, Microsoft have built a business model around it to serve enterprises with their API gateway needs.
+However, implementing such a complex API Gateway platform with a wide variety of transports, security features, authentication, monitoring and usage reporting, in-house is very expensive for small and medium enterprises.
+Hence, some of the big players including Amazon, IBM, and Microsoft have built a business model around it to serve enterprises with their API gateway needs.

 Overall, there are numerous tools available in this space and each claim to be more useful than the other.
 Some of the most popular choices are WSO2, AWS, Azure, IBM API Management, Akamai, MuleSoft and CA’s API Gateway.